 COMPASS has been designed to provide emerging makers with the building blocks to develop their craft business.

-The series of nine online workshops will cover Finance and Funding, Marketing, Branding and Brand Storytelling and Maker Journeys in Focus in which established makers share their professional stories.
+The series of online workshops will cover Business Basics and Pricing, Marketing, Branding and Brand Storytelling and Maker Journeys in Focus, in which established makers share their professional stories.

 Delivered by knowledgeable workshop leaders who understand the day to day of being a maker, participants will be guided through the fundamentals of running a craft business.
+Each session is around 90 minutes.